 The history of the Indian civilization dates back to the first millennium BC.
 Agriculture became the primary occupation of the inhabitants.
 It provided a stable social order.
 The basic elements of the social structure, based on caste system, were laid down by the Vedas.

+The Dharma Shastras were written, which formed the basis of the conduct of the classes.
 While Dharma meant the pursuit of a collective goal, Swadharma meant the pursuit of individual occupation, assigned to one’s caste with devotion.
 In the post-Vedic age, the Brahmins conducted the ritual and the Kshatriyas defended the territory.
 The Vaishyas were entrusted with business transactions, while the Sudras toiled in the field and remained in servitude to the other three.
 The land belonged to the villagers and the chieftains collected one-sixth of the agriculture produce as revenue as per the Dharma Shastras.
 The panchayats looked into the work of the villages and mediated between the ruler and the subjects.

 Castes in India were governed by normative conduct, caste was conferred on the individual at the time of his birth, and it remained unchanged throughout his lifetime.
-Violation of the caste rules could lead to lowering of the status of the individual.
-The practice of hypergamy led to upward mobility of a girl from a lower caste within the caste structure though marriage.
-The society was basically patriarchal with traces of matriarchy in some regions of the South and North-east.
+Violation of the caste rules could lead to the lowering of the status of the individual.
+The practice of hypergamy led to upward mobility of a girl from a lower caste within the caste structure through marriage.
+The society was basically patriarchal with traces of matriarchy in some regions of the South and Northeast.
 In the four-tier social structure, only the upper three castes were allowed to participate in the affairs of the state.
 The caste unity and village self-rule declined in due course due to internal and external factors.

-In the medieval period, the rise of Islam and the series of Muslim invasions of India changed the course of the Indian history.
+In the medieval period, the rise of Islam and the series of Muslim invasions of India changed the course of Indian history.
 This led to a religious upheaval.
 A number of socio-religious reformers emerged to put social and religious spirit into the Indians through the Bhakti Movement.
 The forerunner of the Hindu revivalist movement was Shankaracharya.
 The Bhakti movement emerged in the South in the 6th-8th century AD and in the North in the 14th-17th century AD.
 The movement played an important part in reducing the rigidities of the caste system.
-Among the chief exponents of the movement were Ramananda, Chaitanya, Kabir and Guru Nanak Dev.
+Among the chief exponents of the movement were Ramananda, Chaitanya, Kabir, and Guru Nanak Dev.
 They preached the ideology of Bhakti (Devotion) to God.

-The Bhakti Movement helped in rejuvenating the society and reduced the distinctions of caste system among Hindus.
-Sufism also extended its influence over the society, the sufi saints worked for the humanity at large, transcending all religious and communal distinctions.
-The movement had a social, political and cultural influence on the people.
+The Bhakti Movement helped in rejuvenating the society and reduced the distinctions of the caste systems among Hindus.
+Sufism also extended its influence over society, the Sufi saints worked for humanity at large, transcending all religious and communal distinctions.
+The movement had a social, political, and cultural influence on the people.
 Sufism helped to end the Hindu-Muslim rivalry and infused the ideals of solidarity and brotherhood between the two religions.

-The British period was marked with an attempt to infuse colonial culture and ideology.
+The British period was marked by an attempt to infuse colonial culture and ideology.
 Modern English education was imparted to the Indians to educate them to occupy the lower ranks in the administrative structure.
 This led to the emergence of the intellectual Indians, who worked towards social and religious reforms for the regeneration of the society.

 The need to alleviate the status of women was felt by Raja Rammohan Roy and Iswarchandra Vidyasagar.
 Vidyasagar dug up old Sanskrit references and proved that Vedic texts sanctioned widow remarriage.
-His efforts were rewarded when the Hindu Widows Remarriage Act (1856) legalized marriage of widows.
-Vidyasagar also did a lot in popularizing the cause of female education and was associated with no less than 35 girls school in Bengal.
-In Bombay (now Mumbai), the students of Elphinstone Institute became the spearhead of the movement for women education and founded the Students Literary and Scientific Society.
+His efforts were rewarded when the Hindu Widows Remarriage Act (1856) legalized the marriage of widows.
+Vidyasagar also did a lot in popularizing the cause of female education and was associated with no less than 35 girls’ schools in Bengal.
+In Bombay (now Mumbai), the students of Elphinstone Institute became the spearhead of the movement for women’s education and founded the Students Literary and Scientific Society.

 Slavery in India was more akin to what may be termed as bonded-servant, bonded-labor type.
 In northern India slaves generally served as domestic servants, in South India slaves were mostly employed in cultivation.
-In 1843 slavery was declared as illegal in India and ll existing slaves were emancipated without any compensation to the slave-owners.
+In 1843 slavery was declared illegal in India and all existing slaves were emancipated without any compensation to the slave-owners.

 Though many social evils, like drinking, beggary, etc., received the attention of the social reformers in the 20th century, the two problems, viz., the condition of women and the depressed classes received greater attention.
 This is because of the dynamic leadership of Gandhiji and also due to the political overtones of the problem of the depressed classes.

 Land reforms were carried out to break the old feudal socio-economic structure of rural India.
-These reforms were intended for the modernization of agriculture yield, especially of the major cereal crops, making India self-sufficient in food-grains.
+These reforms were intended for the modernization of agriculture yield, especially of the major cereal crops, making India self-sufficient in food grains.

 In spite of all efforts made by these great men of the past and present to rid the Indian society of the social evils, they continue to persist even after more than 60 years of independence.
-The dowry deaths, female foeticide and other crimes against women are fairly common in our society.
+The dowry deaths, female foeticide, and other crimes against women are fairly common in our society.
 The difficulty is that the people do not seem to be sincere.
 They condemn social evils in public but they follow them in private.

 Though some of the social reforms have failed to percolate among the masses they have helped to evolve and regenerate our country.
-The pace of social reforms should increase and we may in near future become a casteless and classless society, where all members may get full opportunity for growth, progress and prosperity.
+The pace of social reforms should increase and we may in near future become a casteless and classless society, where all members may get the full opportunity for growth, progress, and prosperity.